securevale/swift-confidential/README.md

 ### Building libraries for distribution

-By default, Swift Confidential does not annotate the generated `ConfidentialKit` import with `@_implementationOnly` attribute.
-However, there are cases, such as when [creating an XCFramework bundle](https://developer.apple.com/documentation/xcode/creating-a-multi-platform-binary-framework-bundle), in which you should use implementation-only imports to avoid exposing internal symbols to your library consumers.
-To enable implementation-only `ConfidentialKit` import, set `implementationOnlyImport` configuration option to `true`.
+By default, Swift Confidential does not apply the `internal` access-level modifier to the generated `ConfidentialKit` import declaration.
+However, there are cases, such as when [creating an XCFramework bundle](https://developer.apple.com/documentation/xcode/creating-a-multi-platform-binary-framework-bundle), in which you should use internal (previously known as implementation-only) imports to avoid exposing internal symbols to your library consumers.
+To enable internal `ConfidentialKit` import, set `internalImport` configuration option to `true`.

 > [!IMPORTANT]
-> The implementation-only imports are applicable for types used only internally, thus it is an error to enable `implementationOnlyImport` if either of the secrets has access level set to `public`.
-Also note that setting the `implementationOnlyImport` option to `true` does not imply implementation-only imports for extended namespaces.
+> The internal imports are applicable for types used only internally, thus it is an error to enable `internalImport` if either of the secrets has access level set to `package` or `public`.
+Also note that setting the `internalImport` option to `true` does not imply internal imports for extended namespaces.

-### Additional considerations for Confidential Swift Package plugin
+### Additional considerations for Confidential build tool plugin

-The [Confidential plugin](https://github.com/securevale/swift-confidential-plugin) expects the configuration file to be named `confidential.yml` or `confidential.yaml`, and it assumes a single configuration file per SwiftPM target/Xcode project.
+The [Confidential plugin](https://github.com/securevale/swift-confidential-plugin) expects the configuration file to be named `confidential.yml` or `confidential.yaml`, and it assumes a single configuration file per SwiftPM target / Xcode project.
 If you use the plugin with SwiftPM target and you define multiple configuration files in different subdirectories, then the plugin will use the first one it finds, and which one is undefined.
 Whereas, if you apply the plugin to the Xcode project's target, the configuration file is expected to be located in the project's top-level directory (all other configuration files are ignored).

-## Versioning
+## Source Stability

 This project follows [semantic versioning](https://semver.org/).
-While still in major version `0`, source-stability is only guaranteed within minor versions (e.g. between `0.3.0` and `0.3.1`).
-If you want to guard against potentially source-breaking package updates, you can specify your package dependency using source control requirement (e.g. `.upToNextMinor(from: "0.3.0")`).
+While still in major version `0`, source-stability is only guaranteed within minor versions (e.g. between `0.4.0` and `0.4.1`).
+If you want to guard against potentially source-breaking package updates, you can specify your package dependency using source control requirement (e.g. `.upToNextMinor(from: "0.4.0")`).

+The public API of the `swift-confidential` package consists of non-underscored declarations that are marked public in the `ConfidentialKit` module.
+The [experimental API](#experimental-mode) (denoted with a leading underscore) may change in any release, including patch releases.

 ## License